MicrochipTech/zephyr/boards/microchip/mec_assy6941/doc/index.rst

 - Board power jumper selectable from +5V 2.1mm/5.5mm barrel connector or USB Micro A connector.
 - MEC175x has one I3C Host controller and one I3C secondary controller each with multiple ports.

-For more information about the SOC's please see `MEC172x Reference Manual`_
+For more information about the MEC174x please see `MEC174x Data Brief`_ For more information about the MEC175x please see `MEC175x Data Brief`_

 Supported Features
 ==================